kevin-anadon/matrix-operations/README.md

 ```

 ## File Structure
-The `matx-js` package consists of the following files:
+The `matrx-js` package consists of the following files:

 `adjoint.js`: Contains the code to calculate the adjoint of a matrix.
 `determinant.js`: Contains the code to calculate the determinant of a matrix using the adjoint.